sc0ttkclark/crony/readme.txt

 Cronjobs configured on a server run on their intervals automatically, while wp_cron() jobs run only after being triggered from a visitor to your site.

+== Installation ==

+1. Unpack the entire contents of this plugin zip file into your `wp-content/plugins/` folder locally
+1. Upload to your site
+1. Navigate to `wp-admin/plugins.php` on your site (your WP plugin page)
+1. Activate this plugin

+OR you can just install it with WordPress by going to Plugins >> Add New >> and type this plugin's name

+== Features ==

+= Administration =
+* Create and Manage Custom Cronjobs
+* View Custom Cronjob Activity Log
+* View and Remove Existing Cronjobs
+* View Available Cronjob Schedules and Intervals
+* Reset Logs or all Crony settings
+* Admin.Class.php - A class for plugins to manage data using the WordPress UI appearance

 == Changelog ==

+= 0.5.0 =
+* Fixed issue with the Start On and Next Run On datetime fields showing the current saved value in certain browsers.
+* Updated compatibility with WP 5.9 and PHP 8.0

 = 0.4.9 =
 * Now requires PHP 5.6+ and WordPress 4.9+